 Enhance your gaming experience

-- If you travel, you’ll need the security provided on free Wi-Fi hotspots and the ability to cruise right past all sorts of censorship.
+- If you travel, you’ll need security when connecting to free Wi-Fi hotspots and the ability to cruise right past all sorts of censorship.
 Online price discrimination is also a big issue when it comes to planning trips;

 - If you’re a gamer, you may benefit from DDoS protection, avoiding bandwidth throttling and, in some rare cases, even improving your ping;

-- If you’re just using it day-to-day, the added privacy will help against ads while also aiding you with reaching any website you want, local firewalls be damned.
+- If you’re just using it day-to-day, the added privacy will help you avoid ads while also overcoming local firewalls to reach any website you want.

 What’s better is that modern VPNs are both effective and efficient:

-- Modern VPN protocols like Wireguard work fast and smoothly;
+- Modern VPN protocols like Wireguard work quickly and smoothly;

 - Industry-standard AES-256 encryption is practically unbreakable;